bytedance/monoio/docs/en/configuration.md

 There are also some features that affect runtime behavior during compile time.
 1. async-cancel

     async-cancel is enabled by default.
-Turning this feature on pushes a CancelOp into the io-uring to try to cancel the corresponding Op when the Future is dropped, which may have some performance improvements.
+Turning this feature on pushes a CancelOp into the io_uring to try to cancel the corresponding Op when the Future is dropped, which may have some performance improvements.
 Note that even then we can't guarantee that the Op will be cancelled.
 So if you have something like select {read, timeout}, be sure to save the Future if you still need to read it later.

 2. zero-copy